Contents: Introduction *Papyrus *Parchment *Paper *Clay *Wax *Other Materials **

 Paper gradually spread westward, and was in widespread use in the Islamic world by about the ninth century.
 McMurtrie, p.
 65, reports that "The oldest extant European paper document is a deed of Count Roger, of Sicily, written in Latin and Arabic and dated 1109."

 The first European paper mill reportedly was opened around 1270 in Italy.
 The spread was slow; England didn't get its first mill for another two centuries.
-(And even that was a temporary foundation; although England never ceased to print cheap papers, for the next several centuries, English books were printed on higher-quality continental papers.)
+(And even that was a temporary foundation; although England never ceased to print cheap books, for the next several centuries, English books were printed on higher-quality continental papers.)
 It is likely that many paper Biblical manuscripts were written on paper from Islamic countries.
 Acceptance of paper in the west did not come easily -- in the year 1221, the Emperor Frederick II explicitly declared that documents on paper were not legally binding (McMurtrie, p.
 67).
 Fortunately, the Greek East was not so short-sighted, or we would probably have rather fewer New Testament manuscripts.
 It was not until the mid-fourteenth century that paper was generally accepted in the west.
 For a time, there were instances of books with mixed parchment and paper -- typically with parchment supplying the outermost leaf of a quire, and perhaps the inner leaf also.
 This was perhaps to take advantage of the greater durability of parchment.

 Although it took less time to prepare paper than parchment, it initially wasn't fast -- there were many steps, and each sheet required some individual handling.
 (Little wonder that early paper had large sheet sizes, since a large sheet had much more paper but required only a little more work.)
 The rags from which it was made had to "rot" for four or five days, then were washed clean, pulverized, mixed into a slurry.
-This pre-paper material was pressed in a frame, laid out of felt, dried, pressed again, sized, and usually pressed some more (see Mark Bland, A Guide to Early Printed Books and Manuscripts, pp. 32-34).
+This pre-paper material was pressed in a frame, laid out on felt, dried, pressed again, sized, and usually pressed some more (see Mark Bland, A Guide to Early Printed Books and Manuscripts, pp. 32-34).

 Because the paper was made in metal wire frames, the pattern of wires from the very beginning made it possible to determine whether paper came from the same frame.
 Starting around 1270 (McMurtrie, pp. 71-72), it became the habit to put a second layer of wire above the bottom of the frame, leaving a signature mark -- a watermark -- on the paper.
 These can be used as an indication of date -- especially since the frames had to be periodically rebuilt, so the watermark would change very subtly every few years.
 Curiously, little seems to have been done by New Testament paleographers to take advantage of the information this offers (which can often be used to date a paper stock to within two or three years) -- some manuscript descriptions describe watermarks, but not in enough detail to be useful.
 Perhaps this is because the watermarks themselves (as opposed to the marks of the wire frames) were so widely used -- some of these watermarks became so standard that they came to refer to a particular type of paper rather than the individual mill which produced it -- e.g. "crown folio" became a particular paper format (Bland, p.
 27).
 But I suspect that it is mostly because manuscripts on watermarked paper are minuscules, mostly late, and not taken very seriously.